CONVEX

 • Subordinated / junior bonds: 70–85% LGD

-• Sovereign debt (restructuring): Highly variable, 30–80% LGD depending on political negotiation
+• Sovereign debt (restructuring): Highly variable, 30–80% LGD depending on political negotiation and haircut structure

 Key signals that LGD is rising in a credit cycle: